kelveden/streamfire/README.md

 * Open the room in a browser.
 * Search a given room for messages matching a specific search term.
 * Print out the transcript from an entire day for a given room.
+* Automatically play sounds posted to a given room.

 To get the most from streamfire you'll need a terminal emulator that supports ANSI colours - Personally, I use [terminology](https://www.enlightenment.org/p.php?p=about/terminology) from the Enlightenment project if only because you just need to click on image links from streamfire to see a popup of the image :-)